vishnukumarkvs/notes/Interview.md

    - Compiler converts source .java code to byte code

 2. why main method is static in java
-    - main method is entry point in j
+    - main method is entry point in java
+    - jvm needs to call this function
+    - static methods no need to be instatiated